PioBeat/ctl_logic/README.md

 For more information, please write to

-Vincenzo Ciancia
-Gianluca Grilletti

-vincenzoml at gmail dot com
+Vincenzo Ciancia - vincenzoml at gmail dot com

-grilletti.gianluca at gmail dot com
+Gianluca Grilletti - grilletti.gianluca at gmail dot com